-It is important to assess ecological risks due to microbial pesticides.
-In order to do this, their degree of species specificity and adverse effects on non-target species must be given careful consideration. as they comply with the guidelines.
+The regulatory framework for microbial pesticides is aimed at ensuring availability of good quality biopesticides for pest management.
+The system ensures manufacture and supply of good quality microbial pesticides as long as they comply with the guidelines.
 Unhygienic production facilities can result in the contamination of products with human pathogens such as Escherichia coli Migula, Salmonella spp., Shigella spp., Vibrio spp., etc., as well as with other microbial contaminants.
-The adoption of stringent inhouse quality control measures by producers of microbial pesticides is the key to avoiding inundation of the environment with microbial contaminants.
-There is a paradigm shift in the use of biointensive IPM for pest management, which will gain momentum with more effective and registered microbial pesticides becoming available commercially to the farming community.
-Biopesticides are more environment friendly because of their target specificity, short half-life, and biodegradability.
-Systematic in-depth studies, however, are essential to determine their impact on the environment.
+The adoption of stringent in-house quality control measures by producers of microbial pesticides is the key to avoiding inundation of the environment with microbial contaminants.
+There is a paradigm shift in the use of biointensive IPM for pest management, which will gain momentum with more effective and registered microbial pesticides are more environment friendly because of their target specificity, short half-life, and biodegradability.
+Systematic in-depth studies however, are essential to determine their impact on the environment.